openSUSE:Packaging XML Schemas and Stylesheets

 - Create a XML catalog file and name it like your RPM package.
 For example, if your RPM package is foo, name your catalog file foo.xml.

 - Insert the URIs, public identifiers etc. in your catalog.
 See docbook_5.xml as an example.
-It's recommended to use a <group element and add all identifiers as child elements.
+It's recommended to use a <group> element and add all identifiers as child elements.

-Step 2: Change your Spec File
+Step 2: Create your Spec File

 Source1: %{name}.xml